NLFSabbadini/Bayesian-Aortic-Flow-Preprocessor/README.md

 6. **julia/inletSamples.jl**: Construct and sample the posterior distribution of a set of measured inlet flow vectors and interpolate the samples onto the inlet boundary of the CFD mesh, using the masked RBF method to enforce no-slip B.C.s

 ## Files and parameters
-For the purpose of interoperability between the CLI scripts, surface meshes are saved in STL and numerical data in HDF5.
+For the purpose of interoperability between the CLI scripts, surface meshes are saved in STL and numerical data in HDF5 or JSON where human readability is necessary.
 The final CFD mesh and inlet BC are saved in ANSYS compatible formats.
 The pipeline script only expects a directory containing the unprocessed surface mesh **raw.stl** and the inlet flow vectors **inletVectors.npy**.
 Additionally, it takes the following parameters:

 - **dir**: Working directory (default: .)
 - **procEdgeLength**: Surface processing mesh edge length (default: 0.5)